These shades enhance your standard of living. Sustainable organic colors ensure a poison-free well-being.

 Different types of pollutant-free biofarben

-The mostly white, but also partly available in lime colors, do not only do without preservatives.
-Due to their diffusion-open structure and the partially increased pH-value, they allow the wall to breathe and thus make any anti-mold spray unnecessary.
-At the same time, they are water-repellent and are therefore particularly suitable for damp rooms such as Kitchen and bath.
+The mostly white, but sometimes also available in color lime paints do not only come without preservatives.
+Their vapor permeable structure and partially elevated PH value allow the wall to breathe, rendering any anti-mold spray superfluous.
+At the same time, they are water-repellent and are thus particularly suitable for damp rooms such as kitchens and bathrooms.

 2. Clay paints

 The clay colors available in powder form usually consist of clay flour, plant starch and vegetable protein or cellulose.
 These sustainable organic colors do not contain any preservatives as they are only mixed with water shortly before use.
 Like clay plaster, clay colors also have a positive effect on the indoor climate by regulating the moisture and absorbing pollutants - perfect for those who want to breathe deeply again.

 Clay color "Cretaceous"

 3. Silicate paints